DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/README.md

 Copy the files to the S3 bucket created above.
 If you have the AWS CLI client:

+NOTE: update your this command with your bucket name after the ' // '

 ```
 $ aws s3 sync . s3://yourname-devopsgirls-site
 ```